our story

 Quiet, thoughtful, and kind, Madeline speaks boldly – and eloquently – through her love of all things creative.
 Whether she is making a latte, standing in front of the canvas, behind the camera, or on the dance floor, Madeline sees art as a vehicle for self expression.
 A member of our front of house team and one of our talented baristas, Madeline is drawn to making coffee because she loves having her own small space to work and bringing a finished product to life and into the hands of our guests.
 In a beautiful full circle, at Elephantine she is reunited with Drew, who she worked with in D.C., and with Gabbie who she grew up with.

 After several years in Washington, she’s enjoying New Hampshire’s four seasons, slower pace, and time with her family on the slopes.
 Outside of work, Madeline enjoys painting and print-making and especially loves taking film photographs with her vintage 1966 camera.
 Next up—finding access to a dark room and developing her own film.
-A lover of travel, she is planning a trip to New Zealand and Australia in the fall, so please let her know if you have any recommendations!

 Samara

 Conscientious, eager to learn, and always on the go, Samara always wanted to own a restaurant as a young girl.
 While still in high school, she began working in restaurants as a barista, and last summer, after frequenting Elephantine often with her family, joined our cuisine team.
-A Portsmouth native who likes to cook and bake, Samara’s positive attitude, genuine concern for her co-workers, and love of cultivating camaraderie in the kitchen, have made her a treasured member of Elephantine’s exceptional summer roster.
+A Portsmouth native who likes to cook and bake, Samara’s positive attitude, genuine concern for her coworkers, and love of cultivating camaraderie in the kitchen, have made her a treasured member of Elephantine’s exceptional summer roster.

 At Simmons University, where she is studying history and visual arts, Samara is soaking up Boston’s charm.
 Along with playing field hockey, Samara is vice president of Simmons’ History Liaison, and loves to spend a free afternoon visiting the nearby museums, exploring the city’s centuries-old streets and neighborhoods, or reading in the Public Garden.